kontena/kontena-stacks/zookeeper/README.md

 $ kontena stack upgrade zookeeper-cluster
 ```

-Other services can now connect to Zookeeper using the address `zookeeper.zookeeper-cluster.${GRID}.kontena.local`.
+Other services inside your Kontena Grid can now connect to Zookeeper using the address `zookeeper.zookeeper-cluster.${GRID}.kontena.local`.